lmur98/DIV_FF_CVPR/README.md

 sh scripts/eval.sh rel P01_01 rel 'masks' 0 0
 ```
 The las two arguments represent the number of frames to use in the evaluation.
 0 means that we use every frame.
 The results are saved in `results/rel`.
 You can modify in the sh the desired text queries to obtain the relevancy maps.

-By default, the relevancy maps are obtained with the distilled CLIP feature map.
+**Important!!** When the flag --video_active is True, the relevancy maps are obtained from the distilled EgoVideo feats.
+Otherwise, the CLIP features are used.

-Add in eval.sh the arg --positive_queries with the queries you want to render (e.g. --positive_queries "human arms","cooking")
+**Important!!** Add in eval.sh the arg --positive_queries with the queries you want to render (e.g. --positive_queries "human arms","cooking")

 ## Full scene metrics